-In July 2015, the FASB issued an update to ASC 330, Inventory: Simplifying the Measurement of Inventory.
+In July 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2015-11, Inventory (Topic 330), Simplifying the Measurement of Inventory.
 Under this update, subsequent measurement of inventory is based on the lower of cost or net realizable value.
 Net realizable value is the estimated selling price in the ordinary course of business, less the estimated cost of completion and disposal.
 This update should be applied prospectively and will be adopted by Intevac in the first quarter of fiscal 2017.
 Early adoption is permitted.
 Intevac does not expect the adoption of this update to have a material impact on its consolidated financial statements.